Generic Name: etravirine (E-tra-VIR-een)

 Some MEDICINES MAY INTERACT with Intelence.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for anxiety, blood vessel problems, cancer, erectile problems, irregular heartbeat or other heart problems, bacterial infections, fungal infections, immune suppression, inflammation, aches and pains, high cholesterol, HIV, malaria, narcotic or other substance dependence and withdrawal, seizures, sleep, thinning the blood), multivitamin products, and herbal or dietary supplements (eg, St. John's wort) because they may interact with Intelence.
+- Many prescription and nonprescription medicines (eg, used for anxiety, blood vessel problems, cancer, erectile problems, irregular heartbeat or other heart problems, bacterial infections, fungal infections, immune suppression, inflammation, aches and pains, hepatitis, high cholesterol, HIV, malaria, narcotic or other substance dependence and withdrawal, seizures, sleep, thinning the blood), multivitamin products, and herbal or dietary supplements (eg, St. John's wort) because they may interact with Intelence.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with Intelence

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Intelence may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Intelence as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.